 Become a pilgrim for a day

-You can take a bus to either of them in the morning, find yellow arrows indicating the Camino route, and follow them all the way back to Santiago.
+You can take a bus to either of the towns in the morning, find yellow arrows indicating the Camino route, and follow them to Santiago.
 If you do it in the summer you’ll see hundreds of pilgrims on the Camino.
 It’s an interesting experience to become a pilgrim for one day and to see if it’s something you would enjoy doing for a couple of weeks or not.
-The walk finishes on Praza Obradoiro in front of the Cathedral where you can see many happy pilgrims.
+The walk finishes on Praza Obradoiro in front of the Cathedral.
 If walking 20 km in one day sounds like too much you can do a shorter vision and walk the last 7 km to Santiago with a tour.

 As an option, you can walk the last 100 km to Santiago de Compostela.
-It’s the required walking minimum for getting the Compostela, the certificate that is granted to every pilgrim who’s walked at least the last 100 km to Santiago.
+It’s the required walking minimum for getting your Compostela, a certificate that is granted to every pilgrim who’s walked at least the last 100 km to Santiago.
 The Camino Frances from Sarria is the most popular route to walk the last 100 km.

 The pilgrimage to Santiago de Compostela has a long history.
 According to historical documents, the first pilgrim on the Camino was Spanish king Alfonso II.
 He walked from Oviedo to Santiago in the IX century to commemorate the rediscovery of the remains of Apostle St.James.
 Nowadays this route is known as the Camino Primitivo or the Original Way.

 Enjoy local wines and fresh mussels in Rias Baixas